alexvarip/alexvarip/README.md

 ### Hi there 👋, I'm Alex

-⚡ I’m currently learning and working on the .NET environment...
+⚡ I’m currently learning and working on the .NET environment with C# as my main programming language.